-Community Impact Internships Program
+Community Impact Internships Program (CIIP)

 The main goals of the program are:

-- to give undergraduate students an opportunity to gain real-world experience while being directly involved in the Baltimore City Community
+- to give undergraduate students an opportunity to gain real-world experience while being directly involved in the Baltimore City community

 - to support local nonprofits, community groups, and government agencies in achieving their missions

-There are ten different interest placement areas:
+There are a few different interest placement areas: